telerik/ajax-docs/installation/upgrading-instructions/upgrading-a-trial-to-a-developer-license-or-to-a-newer-version.md

 ### Manual Upgrade

 You simply need to replace the assembly references with the new ones.
-Here follows a list of steps that ensures a safe upgrade:
+Here is a list of steps that ensures a safe upgrade:

 1. Backup your project (a simple copy to another folder is usually enough, and using a source control system makes this redundant).